The Kanoski Lab

 Figure- seahorses.png

-During the preprandial (before a meal), prandial, and postprandial stages of feeding behavior, various endocrine, neuropeptidergic, and neural signals are released to regulate appetite, meal size (satiation), and the inter-meal interval (satiety).
-Emerging evidence reveals that in addition to regulating feeding behavior, these energy status-related biological systems also play a critical role in learning and memory function, particularly with regards to remembering when, how, and where food was obtained and consumed (e.g., foraging behavior, as depicted in the illustration, ‘Hansel y Gretal’).
-This makes sense from an evolutionary perspective as feeding is a profoundly important behavior, and remembering critical details of an eating episode will more efficiently guide future foraging behaviors.
-Our recent findings highlight the vagus nerve as a critical link between gut-originating meal-related signals and hippocampal-dependent memory function.
+During the preprandial (before eating), prandial, and postprandial stages of consuming a meal, various endocrine, neuropeptidergic, and neural signals are released to regulate appetite, meal size (satiation), and the inter-meal interval (satiety).
+Emerging evidence reveals that in addition to regulating food intake control, these energy status-related biological systems also play a critical role in learning and memory function, particularly with regards to remembering when, how, and where food was obtained and consumed (e.g., foraging behavior, as depicted in the illustration).
+From an evolutionary perspective, eating is a profoundly important behavior, and having biological systems designed to encode and remember critical details of an eating episode will more efficiently guide future foraging and eating behaviors.
+Our research highlights the vagus nerve as a critical link between gut-originating meal-related signals and hippocampal-dependent memory function.
 In the absence of gut-to-brain vagal signaling, rats are impaired in visuospatial and episodic memory processes, and these effects appear to be based on reduced neurotrophic and neurogenic signaling in the hippocampus.
 Our ongoing research is mapping out the precise neuroanatomical pathways connecting the gut and the hippocampus, as well as the molecular signaling pathways through which meal-related signals promote memory function.

 40x stack 3 no green.jpg

 Food intake is potently regulated by neuropeptides that are synthesized in the hypothalamus.
 Our research is focusing on a population of neurons located in the lateral hypothalamus and zona incerta that produce the orexigenic neuropeptide, melanin-concentrating hormone (MCH; depicted in blue in the photomicrograph).
 Classical signaling mechanisms through which MCH and other neuropeptides influence behavior include neuronal synaptic communication and neuroendocrine signaling.
-Our recent findings provide evidence for an alternative neural communication mechanism that is relevant for food intake control involving cerebroventricular ‘volume transmission’ of MCH.
-More specifically, we discovered that MCH increases food intake, in part, via release into the cerbrospinal fluid.
+Our findings provide evidence for an alternative neural communication mechanism that is relevant for food intake control involving ‘volume transmission’ of MCH within the brain.
+More specifically, we discovered that MCH increases food intake, in part, via release into the cerebrospinal fluid.

 Impulsive behavior can lead to unintended negative consequences.
 Surprisingly little is known about the neurobiological substrates regulating impulsivity.
-We recently identified a novel neural circuit that selectively regulates impulsive responding for palatable food through which MCH signals to the pyramidal layer of the ventral hippocampus field CA1 (vCA1).
+We identified a novel neural circuit that selectively regulates impulsive responding for palatable food through which MCH signals to the pyramidal layer of the ventral hippocampus field CA1 (vCA1).
 Elevated impulsivity was observed when this system was perturbed in either direction (gain or loss of function), suggesting that impulsive behavior is kept in check by endogenous MCH neuropeptidergic tone to the vCA1.
-Additional functional neuroimaging and neuroanatomical results identify the nucleus accumbens shell as a putative downstream target of this system.
+Ongoing research is investigating the nucleus accumbens shell as a downstream target of this impulse control system.

 Recent publications on this theme (* indicates corresponding author)